ajcborges/devsecops-tactical-workbook/docs/_source/setup.rst

 compute resources takes place, leaving only a few main providers of these resources.
 This is not unlike how power generation and distribution became centralized, now the domain of a few large utility companies.
-Nothing beyond considerations of practicality stop you from making your own electricty, but you may wish to invest your time in other pursuits.
+Nothing beyond considerations of practicality stop you from making your own electricity, but you may wish to invest your time in other pursuits.

 .. [#] https://start.paloaltonetworks.com/esg-research-cloud-native-devsecops-report.html